csun-shine/the-pedal-garage-docs/docs/pg-reference-get-all-songs.md

 ## Endpoint

-To retrieve all songs in the databse, use the `GET /songs` endpoint.
+To retrieve all songs in the database, use the `GET /songs` endpoint.

 ## Request Example